Bayonnaise/clothing-website/README.md

 The basic layout of the page sits in `index.html`, which also (for now at least) includes two Mustache templates for rendering the individual shop products and basket items.
 CSS and images are in the `public` folder.

 All of the JavaScript files are in the `src` folder, with their corresponding Jasmine tests inside `spec`.
+The JQuery scripts are all in `Scripts.js`.

 ```shell
 .